 The Department of Finance centers its mission on the values of accountability, customer service and integrity.
 Our team serves the public and internal customers by providing timely and accurate fiscal information, evaluating financial alternatives and coordinating among departments to meet the county's public service goals.
 We also manage the efficient and accountable purchase and maintenance of fleet vehicles, the acquisition of county goods and services, and we maintain sound, healthy and accessible county buildings and other facilities, protecting the county's investment in our public spaces.

 The finance staff receipts and processes for deposit all payments received in the Finance Division.
-They also prepare and send invoices to both internal and external customers for services provided by various County departments.
-They also monitor and report Transient Room Tax collections.
+They also prepare and send invoices to both internal and external customers for services provided by various county departments.
+They also monitor and report Transient Lodging Tax collections.